 - Drawback: Integrations aren't as comprehensive as Slack

 Trello cracked the original formula for better digital Kanban boards, and in 2017 was acquired by Atlassian for $425 million.
 Since then not much has changed and some other startups have begun to adapt and improve the Kanban formula.
 One of these notable startups is Notion (mind the pun).
 Notion has completely overhauled our project management.
-A year ago, we were using a combination of Trello for tasks, with our meeting minutes/docs recorded in Dropbox Paper.
+Two years ago, we were using a combination of Trello for tasks, with our meeting minutes/docs recorded in Dropbox Paper.
 This disjointed workflow often saw us neglecting outstanding projects and our boards were filled to the brim with to-dos - making our workload seem an impossible task.

 Notion changed things for us.
 Hugely.
 Imagine having your Trello board and in a single click you can switch all of your information into a list view, or if you have tasks ordered by date - a calendar view.
 This along with the ability to create infinitely nestable pages, allows you to form a comprehensive knowledge base.
 We have written the whole documentation for Supernotes on Notion, added all of our tasks to a pinboard, along with a separate table for all of our contacts, and more!